scott-robbins/PoolParty/code/0.3/README.md

 ### Pool Rules
 Every machine is a NODE
  - Some nodes have higher computational power, this designates them a WORKER
- - Other nodes might be well connected on the network, they are designated the TALKERS
+ - Other nodes might be well connected on the network, they are designated the TALKER
- - Nodes that have public facing IPs will be useful for routing as network grows, so they are ROUTERS
+ - Nodes that have public facing IPs will be useful for routing as network grows, so they are ROUTER

 But these are simply <ROLES> a node may have (Nodes can have more than one ROLE too) and are traits about the machine that help optimize how jobs will be schedule